Free shipping on all U.S. orders — ships within 48 hours

 • Gardening: Grow tomatoes or other plants.

-• Animal Care: Use as a chicken waterer or nesting box.
+• Animal care: Use as a chicken waterer or nesting box.

 • Tools: Transport tools and supplies.

-• DIY Projects: Mix cement or create a handwashing station.
+• DIY projects: Mix cement or create a handwashing station.

 5. Coffee Filters